If you are traveling to Nicaragua, you definitely can’t miss Ometepe.

 Not far from Altagracia, you will find a few good beaches where to spend an hour or two.

 Paso Real is 800 meters north of the village center.
 It’s a good place to swim and relax.
-San Silvestre is at about 1.5 km from the village.
+San Silvestre is about 1.5 km (less than a mile) from the village.
 It’s a rocky beach but it affords great views of Volcano Maderas.

 A bit further away from Altagracia, Calaiza is a nice scenic spot, whereas Playa Santo Domingo is a nice sandy beach – the one you have to walk by to reach Ojo de Agua.

 Quite frankly, the best possible thing you can do in Ometepe island is enjoying rural life, and take in the slow pace.
 With internet being hardly a thing – especially if you are staying at Finca Magdalena – and nature taking in an important role, this is a place to forget about the stress of the city.